 * Love is the perception of a dynamic and creative unity, among whose practical results inner peace is central.

 * The secrets of life and death are the same, and one needs to learn how to die, in order to know how to live.

 * Short term effectiveness is less important than the long-term one.
 True efficiency is often invisible because of one basic factor: it is not superficial.

 * Freedom from personal expectations is essential to the art of Right Action.
 Expectations are a key factor in distorting reality and destroying the balance in human relationships.

 * One cannot make progress towards truth by protecting error and falsehood.
-Illusions must be fought and this is often an ugly thing to see, outwardly, for its beauty is hidden.
+Illusions must be fought, and the fight against them is often an ugly thing to see, outwardly, for its beauty is hidden.

 * The life of a student of theosophy makes it necessary to develop a degree of impersonality.
 He must concentrate his consciousness on its noblest possible point - situated in the heart - and act from this point.

 * Every single thought generates karma, and its consequences may be conducive to happiness or otherwise.
 Therefore the practice of right thinking is necessary for the student of theosophy to attain liberation from the causes of pain.

 * The only true temple exists in the mind and the heart of each individual.
 It is correct therefore to develop the will necessary to strengthen our relation to this inner sanctuary along the 24 hours of every day.

 * No one can avoid the law of karma by using the self-deluding trick of not thinking about it, or by the use of elegant words.
 Whether one likes it or not, the way to happiness includes a conscious self-responsibility in every situation of life, both short-term and long-term.